Multi-Valued Quantum Neurons: Applications

-where $\delta$ is the difference between the desired and actual values, i.e. $\delta= \epsilon_{N}^{d}-\epsilon^{a}_{N}$, $ \alpha_{r}$ is the learning rate, and $\overline{X}$ is the complex conjugate of $X$.
-5mm The next step is to realize multi-valued quantum neurons experimentally.
+Therefore, $P(z)=\epsilon_{3}^{1}=f_{\mathrm{min}}(\epsilon_{3}^{1},\epsilon_{3}^{2})$.
+The other remaining possibilities can be computed using similar steps. \\The next step is to realize multi-valued quantum neurons experimentally.
 This would have advantages in building neuromorphic hardware devices that operate with complex inputs, outputs, and weights represented precisely by roots of unity, as we mentioned above.
 One possible experimental application could be found in the orbital angular momentum of light \cite{Allen}.
-This could be done unambiguously by associating the unique root of unity $\epsilon^{n}_{N}$ for each beam with a fixed orbital quantum number $\ell$ in analogy to table 1 presented in section 3.
+This could be done unambiguously by associating the unique root of unity $\epsilon^{n}_{N}$ for each beam with a fixed orbital quantum number $\ell$ in analogy to Table 1 presented in section 3.
+Other possible systems are molecular spin qudits such as $\mathrm{GdW}_{30}$ molecules\cite{Luis}.
+It has been found that such molecules can be used as building blocks in future quantum processors due to their tunability, reproducibility, and scalability \cite{Jenkins,Luis1,Luis2}.
+From a theoretical point of view, one further direction is to consider multilayer complex-valued quantum neural networks and train them to predict the energy configurations of different many-body quantum systems.